 SECOND CONSULTATION - 26 MAY 2022 TO 26 JULY 2022 No. Summary of Submission Administration Comment Recommendation 1.
-Department of Biodiversity, Conservation and Attractions 1 1.1 No comments.
+Department of Biodiversity, Conservation and Attractions 1.1 No comments.
 Noted.
 No modification required.
 2. Water Corporation 2.1 No objection.
 Noted.
 No modification required.
 3. Main Roads 3.1 Submitter is unable to provide a recommendation at this point in time.
 Noted.
 No modification required.
 3.2 Submitter requests that a Transport Impact Assessment is provided and prepared in accordance with the WAPC Transport Impact Assessment (TIA) Guidelines 2016, which will enable the submitter to investigate the impacts of the proposed Additional Uses upon the safety and efficiency of the road network.
-City's Traffic Services is satisfied that further traffic reporting is not required to support the amendment given that the existing on-site No modification required.
+As discussed in the body of the report, the City's Traffic Services is satisfied that further traffic reporting is not required to support the amendment given that the existing on-site operations have a low impact on the immediate road network and the businesses have been efficiently operating for a number of years.
+Furthermore, the WAPC TIA Guidelines recommends that a TIA is prepared for a scheme amendment if the amendment results in significant impacts (i.e. in excess of 5,000 vehicles per day) on the transport network.
+The traffic generated from the proposed Additional Uses are substantially less than 5,000 vehicles per day, and therefore a TIA is not required.
+No modification required.